— We take our content seriously. This article was written by a real person at BREL.

 The City of Toronto’s old water main infrastructure means that many of us living in houses built before 1950 are drinking water that has unacceptable amounts of lead in it.
-You can check how much your neighbourhood is affected on this new interactive map and scroll past it to find out what you can do about it.

 Is lead in your drinking water bad?